-Down: this is the traditional choice for duvet insert fill material.
+Down: This is the traditional choice for duvet insert fill material.
 Many people associate down with the feathers of a duck or goose.
-While quilled feathers are water-resistant and help these birds to fly, down actually sits below the feathers.
+While quilled feathers are water-resistant and help these birds fly, down actually sits below the feathers.

 Down is light and fluffy and provides insulation and warmth in cold conditions.
 Duvet inserts made with down can be more expensive, but if you live in a cold climate, down filling is often the best choice.
 Just be aware that for certain sleepers, down may trigger an allergic reaction.

-Synthetic Down Alternatives: aside from down, synthetics are the most common fill material used in duvet inserts.
-Polyesters and other synthetic fabrics are designed to create a fluffy material that mimics the feature of down.
+Synthetic Down Alternatives: Aside from down, synthetics are the most common fill material used in duvet inserts.
+Polyesters and other synthetic fabrics are designed to mimic the fluffy feel of down.
 For those with allergies or who prefer to stay away from animal products, synthetic down alternatives offer a good compromise.
 Synthetics can be less expensive than genuine down, but the lower in price you go, the more you’ll sacrifice in terms of durability and overall quality.

 Although your duvet will be wrapped in a duvet cover, the shell material can still have an impact on performance.
 Cotton and polyester are the most common shell materials.
 Both are affordable, but cotton tends to be more breathable while polyester can be more durable.
 For the best of both worlds, try a cotton-polyester blend, a fabric that offers the best features of each material.